Undergraduate minor: history

 History is the heart of a liberal arts education.
 Students of history develop an understanding of change—how it happens and why it happens the way it does—that enables them to engage the world they inhabit and to participate fully in civic life.
 Department of History courses engage the diversity of American life and bring a global consciousness that helps students to navigate the streets (and the news) from Iowa City to Berlin to Nairobi.

-Faculty and students in the department participate in many of the University's interdisciplinary departments and programs, including American studies, African American studies, American Indian and native studies, classics, Asian studies, international studies, Latin American studies, Latina/o studies, and gender, women's, and sexuality studies.
+Faculty and students in the department participate in many of the University's interdisciplinary departments and programs, including American studies, African American studies, Native American and indigenous studies, classics, Asian studies, international studies, Latin American studies, Latina/o studies, and gender, women's, and sexuality studies.

-In addition to the undergraduate and graduate programs offered by the Department of History, many history courses are approved for the General Education Program.
-Look for courses with prefix HIST under "Historical Perspectives," "International and Global Issues," "Social Sciences," "Values and Culture," and "Diversity and Inclusion" in the General Education Program section of the Catalog.
-History courses approved for General Education may not be taken pass/nonpass, even when they are taken as electives.
+In addition to the undergraduate and graduate programs offered by the Department of History, many history courses are approved for the GE CLAS Core.
+Look for courses with prefix HIST under "Historical Perspectives," "International and Global Issues," "Social Sciences," "Values and Culture," and "Diversity and Inclusion" in the GE CLAS Core section of the Catalog.
+History courses approved for the GE CLAS Core may not be taken pass/nonpass, even when they are taken as electives.

 Undergraduate Programs of Study